 If you are in the Hartland area and you suffer a minor injury, please contact the surgery either by telephone (01237 441200) or in person and a healthcare professional will see you as soon as possible.

-Our closest Minor Injury Unit is the nurse led unit located in Bideford Hospital, operating 7 days from 8am to 8pm at Abbotsham Road, Bideford.
-There is also a nurse led unit at Stratton Hospital, Bude, open 7 days from 8am to 10pm (x-ray Monday to Friday 9-4pm).
-You should contact them to confirm opening times before travelling.
+Our closest Minor Injury Unit is the nurse led unit located in Bideford Hospital, operating 7 days from 8am to 8pm at Abbotsham Road, Bideford (opening times have been changed during COVID).
+There is also a nurse led unit at Stratton Hospital, Bude, open 7 days from 8am to 10pm (x-ray Monday to Friday 9-4pm, Also opening hours affected by COVID).
+You should contact them to confirm opening times before travelling incase they are closed.
 A 24 hour A&E is located at North Devon District Hospital, Raleigh Road, Barnstaple, EX31 4JB.

 If you are unhappy with the treatment or service you, a family member or someone you care for has received from our GP practice, you may want to make a complaint.
 This is information on how to raise a concern, give feedback or make a complaint.
 We also have a practice complaints leaflet.